sunilhari9/google-search-books-cli/README.md

 The Bookshelf collection allows you to view bookshelf metadata as well as to modify the contents of a bookshelf.

 ## Development dependecy
-run `setup.bat` to install all the dependecys.
+You should have python 3 and pip installed in the development machine run `setup.bat` to install all the dependecys.

 ## Help for every command